 Keeping this new, healthier relationship with my attention and my time.

-I will balance and perpetuate this minimalist approach.
+I'm going to balance and perpetuate this minimalist approach.

 Never let YouTube run in the background again.